-I have made the Noosa Everglades overnight kayaking trip four times (October 2013, January 2015, March 2017 and September 2018).
-I loved it every time and I will do it again.
+I have made the Noosa Everglades overnight kayaking trip at least four times (October 2013, January 2015, March 2017 and September 2018).
+Every trip brings back good memories and I will do it again with pleasure.

 I highly recommend spending the night at the Noosa Everglades.
-I enjoyed the experience, and I will never forget the first lights of the day on the river.
+Feeling so close to nature is an unusual experience.
+I will never forget the first lights of the day on the river.

-It is such a peaceful and beautiful moment, with pastel colours and perfect reflexions, before hearing the birds waking up slowly.
+It is such a peaceful and beautiful moment, with pastel colours and perfect reflections, before the birds waking up slowly.
 The river has a black colour from the tea tree leaves.
-It looks immaculate before sunrise as there is no movement on the water: the reflection is as good as in a mirror.
+It looks immaculate before sunrise.
+There is no movement on the water: the reflection is as good as in a mirror.

 Kayaking Noosa Everglades is special and I do consider this gateway as a small adventure.
-If you go as a couple, you can even turn it into something very romantic!
-As you go further up on the river, there is less and less traffic, and the campsite you book is for your group only.
-Hence, you will feel remote as you spend the night in the wild in your tiny group with no phone coverage.
-There is no significant danger if you use your common sense and listen to the instructions that were given to you.
+If you go as a couple, you can even turn it into a romantic experience.
+As you go further up on the river, there is less and less traffic.
+Even better, the campsite you book is for your group only.
+Hence, you will feel remote, spending the night in the wild in your tiny group with no phone coverage.
+Some people may find it more scary than romantic.
+But if you use your common sense and listen to the instructions that were given to you, there is no significant danger.
 Still, the sensations are incredible.

 The night is not quiet when you are in the wild, as all the nocturnal animals get busy… Including toads that will find your tent interesting and might try to get in.
 If you are travelling by yourself or not a fan of the remoteness, you can also join a guided tour or stay at the bigger campsite Harry’s Hut.

-The trip starts on a big lake with great panoramic views and narrows down to a smaller lake partially covered by lilies.
-Once the lakes are behind, it is finally easier to cruise on the black Noosa River going up to the campsite.
+The trip starts on a big lake with great panoramic views.
+It then narrows down to a smaller lake partially covered by lilies.
+Once you leave the lakes behind, it is finally easier to cruise on the black Noosa River.